-Торіс Design Principle Built Form and Character i) Proposals should create places that respect the landscape character, including topography, and visual qualities of the site and surrounding area, retaining and, where appropriate, enhancing existing landscape features. ii) Proposals should relate to and respect the form, scale, massing and pattern, of surrounding built forms. iii) Building materials and colours should be chosen for their high quality, to complement the site context and to strengthen the local distinctiveness of the area. iv) Proposals that form a new long term settlement edge should create a positive relationship with the adjoining countryside, providing an appropriate transition between the built up area and the adjoining countryside. v) Proposals should have adequate storage areas for refuse and recycling containers, either per unit or communally, designed and sited so as not to detract from the appearance of the development and to allow bins to be safely and conveniently taken to a collection point.
-Movement and Accessibility vi) All proposals should provide streets and spaces with the primary focus on the needs of pedestrians, cyclists and those with impaired mobility. vii) All proposals should connect into existing networks of streets and paths to ensure that new development is well linked into the surrounding area and where appropriate should provide a linked network of routes and spaces within the development. viii) All proposals should provide a balanced mix of parking solutions, including cycle parking, that are integrated into the design and layout to support its appearance without cars becoming visually dominant.
+Торіс Design Principle Built Form and Character i) Proposals should create places that respect the landscape character, including topography, and visual qualities of the site and surrounding area, retaining and, where appropriate, enhancing existing landscape features. ii) Proposals should relate to and respect the form, scale, massing and pattern, of surrounding built forms. iii) Proposals that form a new long term settlement edge should create a positive relationship with the adjoining countryside, providing an appropriate transition between the built up area and the adjoining countryside. iv) Building materials and colours should be chosen for their high quality, to complement the site context and to strengthen the local distinctiveness of the area. v) Proposals should have adequate storage areas for refuse and recycling containers, either per unit or communally, designed and sited so as not to detract from the appearance of the development and to allow bins to be safely and conveniently taken to a collection point Movement and Accessibility vi) All proposals should provide streets and spaces with the primary focus on the needs of pedestrians, cyclists and those with impaired mobility. vii) All proposals should connect into existing networks of streets and paths to ensure that new development is well linked into the surrounding area and where appropriate should provide a linked network of routes and spaces within the development. viii) All proposals should provide a balanced mix of parking solutions, including cycle parking, that are integrated into the design and layout to support its appearance without cars becoming visually dominant.
+Open Space ix) Where proposals include an element of open space, whether this is open space primarily with soft landscape or hard landscape, then it is important that these spaces are easily accessible, provide a variety of functions and are well integrated in to the overall site layout providing links to the wider green network. x) All areas of open space should be robust, adaptable and attractive.
+Public Realm xi) Within the public realm the choice of hard materials should reflect the intrinsic street character of the surrounding area whilst also achieving continuity of movement, flow and, with it, connectivity. xii) All areas of public realm should be robust, adaptable and attractive.

-ix) Where proposals include an element of open space, whether this is open space primarily with soft landscape or hard landscape, then it is important that these spaces are easily accessible, provide a variety of functions and are well integrated in to the overall site layout providing links to the wider green network. x) All areas of open space should be robust, adaptable and attractive. xi) Within the public realm the choice of hard materials should reflect the intrinsic street character of the surrounding area whilst also achieving continuity of movement, flow and, with it, connectivity. xii) All areas of public realm should be robust, adaptable and attractive. xiii) Create safe and welcoming environments which allow full and convenient access for all and are inclusive for people of different abilities. xiv) Proposals should be laid out and designed to help reduce opportunities for crime and anti-social behaviour and provide for natural surveillance. xv) Private spaces should be clearly defined and enclosed to provide privacy and security. xvi) The design of places and buildings should maximise energy efficiency, sustainable energy measures and the use of sustainable and locally sourced materials. xvii) Well-designed buildings and places should be adaptable to meet changing circumstances over time. ix) ix) x) xi) xii) xii) xiii) xiv) xv) xv) xv) xvi)
+Topic Design Principle Safe and Inclusive xiii) Create safe and welcoming environments which allow full and convenient access for all and are inclusive for people of different abilities. xiv) Proposals should be laid out and designed to help reduce opportunities for crime and anti-social behaviour and provide for natural surveillance. xv) Private spaces should be clearly defined and enclosed to provide privacy and security.
+Sustainable xvi) The design of places and buildings should maximise energy efficiency, sustainable energy measures and the use of sustainable and locally sourced materials. xvii) Well-designed buildings and places should be adaptable to meet changing circumstances over time.